isc-projects/stork/doc/user/overview.rst

   The above diagram may be edited at https://app.diagrams.net/.
   The source file is located in the doc/user/static/ecosystem-protocols.drawio.xml file.

 The Stork server is the central component of the Stork environment.
-It serves the Web UI and REST API over the HTTP protocol (connections no. 1, 4, and 8 on the diagram).
-The administrator may secure it by providing a trusted SSL/TLS certificate.
-It is recommended especially when the Stork server is exposed to the public network.
+It serves the web UI and REST API over the HTTP protocol (connections no. 1, 4, and 8 on the diagram).
+The administrator may secure the Stork server by providing a trusted SSL/TLS certificate.
+This is recommended, especially when the Stork server is exposed to a public network.
-The Stork server may share some statistics with the Prometheus monitoring system.
-It is strongly recommended to limit access to the metrics endpoint to the Prometheus server only.
-Stork server has no a built-in mechanism to do it but it may be achieved by using a reverse proxy like Nginx or Apache.
+The Stork server may share some statistics with the Prometheus monitoring system; it is strongly recommended to limit access to the metrics endpoint to the Prometheus server only.
+The Stork server has no built-in mechanism to do limit the access, but this may be achieved by using a reverse proxy like NGINX or Apache.
 See the :ref:`server-setup` section for more details.

-The Stork server requires a PostgreSQL database to store its data.
-The connection to the database may be established over the local socket or over the HTTP protocol (connection no. 10 on the diagram).
-The first option is more secure, as it does not expose the database traffic to the network but it requires the database to be installed on the same machine as the Stork server.
-The second option allows the database to be installed on a different machine, but it is recommended to secure the connection with SSL/TLS.
-The Stork server supports a mutual TLS authentication with the database that should ensure the highest level of security.
-In any case, Stork server should use a dedicated database user with the minimum required permissions and no one else should have access to the database.
-The database should be regularly backed up.
+The Stork server requires a PostgreSQL database to store its data; the connection to the database may be established over the local socket or over the HTTP protocol (connection no. 10 on the diagram).
+The first option is more secure, as it does not expose database traffic to the network, but it requires the database to be installed on the same machine as the Stork server.
+The second option allows the database to be installed on a different machine, securing the connection with SSL/TLS is recommended.
+The Stork server supports mutual TLS authentication with the database, which should ensure the highest level of security.
+In any case, Stork server should use a dedicated database user with the minimum required permissions, and no one else should have access to the database; the database should be regularly backed up.
 See the :ref:`securing-the-database-connection` for more details.

-The Stork agent resides on the same machine as the Kea and BIND 9 daemons and it is permitted to access their configuration files, logs, and use their APIs.
+The Stork agent resides on the same machine as the Kea and BIND 9 daemons and is permitted to access their configuration files and logs and use their APIs.
 Additionally, it can list the processes running on the machine and read their details.
 Therefore, it is recommended to run the Stork agent as a dedicated user with the minimum required permissions.

 The Stork server communicates with the Stork agents over the GRPC protocol (connection no. 5 on the diagram).
-The Stork has a built-in solution for securing the communication on this channel using the Transport Layer Security (TLS) protocol.
-It is a mutual TLS authentication that ensures that the server and the agent are who they claim to be.
+Stork has a built-in solution for securing the communication on this channel using the Transport Layer Security (TLS)
+protocol: mutual TLS authentication, which ensures that the server and the agent are who they claim to be.
 It is self-managed and does not require any additional configuration.
-The server acts as a Certificate Authority (CA) and generates the root certificate and the private key.
-They are stored in the server's database.
-The server generates a certificate and a private key for each agent during the agent registration process.
-The agent uses the certificate and the private key to authenticate itself to the server.
-The server doesn't trust the agent's certificate by default.
-The server administrator must approve the agent registration request in the Stork web UI.
-The server administrator must compare the token displayed in the UI with the token displayed in the agent's logs.
+The server acts as a Certificate Authority (CA) and generates the root certificate and the private key, which are stored in the server's database.
+The server generates a certificate and a private key for each agent, during the agent-registration process.
+The agent uses the certificate and the private key to authenticate itself to the server; the server does not trust the agent's certificate by default.
+The server administrator must approve the agent-registration request in the Stork web UI, by comparing the token displayed in the UI with the token displayed in the agent's logs.
 If the tokens match, the administrator can approve the registration request.
-It is a one-time operation that protect against the man-in-the-middle attacks.
+It is a one-time operation that protects against "man-in-the-middle" attacks.

-Alternatively, new Stork agents can be authorized automatically, if administrator provides agents with the server token.
+Alternatively, new Stork agents can be authorized automatically, if an administrator provides agents with the server token.
 This deployment mode might be more useful for automated deployments.
-The server token is a secret available only to the administrator on the server UI.
-It may be provided to the agent during the agent registration process.
+The server token is a secret available only to the administrator on the server UI, which may be provided to the agent during the agent registration process.
 The agents registered with this token are automatically approved by the server.
-The server token is a secret and must be protected.
-It is recommended to use it only in the secure environments.
-If it is compromised, the administrator can revoke it in the server UI.
+Since the server token is a secret and must be protected, we recommend using it only in secure environments.
+If the server token is compromised, the administrator can revoke it in the server UI.
 See the :ref:`secure-server-agent` for more details.

-Stork agent is responsible for exchange the data between the Stork server and the Kea (connection no. 11. on the diagram) and BIND 9 (connections no. 7 and 9 on the diagram) daemons.
-The agent and the daemons are running on the same machine, so the communication is local.
-However, it still can be secured.
+The Stork agent is responsible for exchanging data between the Stork server and the Kea (connection no. 11 on the diagram) and BIND 9 (connections no. 7 and 9 on the diagram) daemons.
+The agent and the daemons are running on the same machine, so the communication is local; however, it can still be secured.

-Kea Control Agent supports Basic Auth to authenticate the clients of its REST API - the control channel used by the Stork agent.
+The Kea Control Agent (Kea CA) supports Basic Auth to authenticate the clients of its REST API, via the control channel used by the
+Stork agent.
 This solution may be enabled to protect the Kea CA from unauthorized access.
-If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to the Kea CA. It is recommended to limit the access to this file only to the Stork agent user.
-Kea Control Agent may be configured to serve the REST API over the HTTPS protocol.
-Is is strongly recommended to enable it if the Basic Auth is configured or if the Kea CA listens on the non-localhost interfaces.
-Additionally, the Kea CA may be configured to require the client certificate to authenticate the clients.
-The Stork agent supports the mutual TLS authentication partially.
-If it recognizes the Kea CA requires the client certificate, it attaches its GRPC client certificate (the certificate that was obtained during the agent registration) to the request.
-This certificate doesn't pass the client certificate verification by the Kea CA. It means that the Kea CA must be configured to not verify the client certificate.
+If it is enabled, the Stork agent must be configured with the username and password to authenticate itself to the Kea CA. It is recommended to limit access to this file only to the ``stork-agent`` user.
+The Kea CA may be configured to serve the REST API over the HTTPS protocol; enabling this is strongly recommended if the Basic Auth is configured or if the Kea CA listens on non-localhost interfaces.
+Additionally, the Kea CA may be configured to require the client certificate to authenticate clients.
+The Stork agent offers partial support for mutual TLS authentication.
+If it recognizes that the Kea CA requires a client certificate, the Stork agent attaches its GRPC client certificate (the certificate that was obtained during the agent registration) to the request.
+This certificate does not pass client-certificate verification by the Kea CA, which means that the Kea CA must be configured not to verify the client certificate.

-Connection to BIND 9 utilizes two protocols: RNDC (control channel, connection no. 9 on the diagram) and HTTP ( statistics channel, connection no. 7 on the diagram).
-The RNDC protocol may be secured by using the RNDC keys.
-It is especially recommended if the BIND 9 daemon listens on the non-localhost interfaces.
-The Stork agent retries the RNDC key from the BIND 9 configuration file.
-The agent must have the necessary permissions to read this file and use the ``rndc`` and ``named-checkconf`` commands.
+Stork's connection to BIND 9 utilizes two protocols: RNDC (control channel, connection no. 9 on the diagram) and HTTP ( statistics channel, connection no. 7 on the diagram).
+The RNDC protocol may be secured by using RNDC keys; this is especially recommended if the BIND 9 daemon listens on non-localhost interfaces.
+The Stork agent retries the RNDC key from the BIND 9 configuration file; the agent must have the necessary permissions to read this file and use the ``rndc`` and ``named-checkconf`` commands.
 The statistics channel is served over the HTTP protocol and may be secured by the SSL/TLS certificate.

-The Stork agent may acts as a Prometheus exporter for the Kea and BIND 9 statistics.
-The Prometheus server scrapes the metrics from the agent over the HTTP protocol (connection no. 6 on the diagram).
-This connection is unsecure and doesn't support TLS.
-The metrics channel is expected to not be exposed to the public network.
-It is recommended to configure the firewall to limit the access to the metrics endpoint to the Prometheus server only.
+The Stork agent acts as a Prometheus exporter for the Kea and BIND 9 statistics.
+The Prometheus server scrapes the metrics from the agent over the HTTP protocol (connection no. 6 on the diagram); this connection is unsecure and does not support TLS.
+The metrics channel is expected not to be exposed to the public network.
+It is recommended to configure any firewall to limit access to the metrics endpoint only to the Prometheus server.

 The Stork server supports hooks that may be loaded to provide new authentication methods.
-If the authentication methods uses a dedicated authentication service, it is recommended to secure the connection to this service with the SSL/TLS certificate if the service and hook supports it.
-Especially, the LDAP hook may be configured to use the SSL/TLS (LDAPS) protocol.
+If these authentication methods use a dedicated authentication service, we recommend securing the connection to this service with the SSL/TLS certificate if the service and hook support it.
+In particular, the LDAP hook may be configured to use the SSL/TLS (LDAPS) protocol.